Inflect logo

 Natural Disaster Risk

-Alabama has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 44.00 out of 100 as of September 2025.
-The primary risks are weather-related and manageable with standard infrastructure hardening.
+Alabama has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 44.00 as of September 2025.
+The primary threats are atmospheric, with minimal seismic risk.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business